narayanrai97/ride-share-rails/Calender.md

 In the Ride Share App, there are two models called ScheduleWindow and RecurringPattern.
 RecurringPattern belongs to ScheduleWindow.
-In the ScheduleWindow model there is a field called is_recurring If this field is_recurring is false, the fields for start_date and end_date in the ScheduleWindow model are optional.
+In the ScheduleWindow model there is a field called is_recurring.
+If this field is_recurring is false, the fields for start_date and end_date in the ScheduleWindow model are optional.
-If true, this will affect the RecurringPattern model few things to keep in mind: the separation_count is affected by the type_of_string it is: "daily", "weekly", "monthly", "yearly"
+If true, this will affect the RecurringPattern model, just a few things to keep in mind: the separation_count is affected by the type_of_string it is: "daily", "weekly", "monthly", "yearly"